Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: Experiments

-The optimizer used in training the generator and the student network are Adam and SGD, respectively.
-For the generator training, the learning rate is set to 0.001.
-For the student network training using LeNet-5 and ResNet-8, the learning rate is set to 0.01 and 0.1 respectively.
-For FL learning, we run total 100 communication rounds.
-We set the total number of clients $K$ to 20 and the selection rate $\tau$ to 20\%.
-The number of local update epochs $E$ is set to 10, and local mini batch $B$ is set to 64.
-For \name, we fix $\lambda_{2}$ at 0.1 and tune $\lambda_{1}$ from \{0.001, 0.01, 0.1\}.
-The best $\lambda_{1}$ for CIFAR-10, CIFAR-100 and EMNIST are 0.1, 0.01 and 0.01, respectively.
-For FedKF's parameter $\gamma$, when using CIFAR-10 with $\alpha = 1$, we set $\gamma$ = 0.001.
-In all other cases, $\gamma$ is fixed at 1.
+The optimizers used in training local generator and local model are Adam and SGD, respectively.
+For local generator training, the learning rate is set to 0.001.
+For local model training, the learning rate is set to 0.01 and 0.1 for LeNet-5 and ResNet-8, respectively.
+For FL learning, we run a total of 100 communication rounds.
+We set the number of all clients $K$ to 20 and the selection rate $C$ to 20\%, which means there are 4 clients selected as active ones in each round.
+The number of local update epochs $E$ is set to 10, and local batch size $B$ is set to 64.
+For FedKF, we set $\gamma$, $\lambda_{1}$, and $\lambda_{2}$ to 1, 0.1, and 0.1, respectively, for all the datasets.

 To compare with FedProx, we tune FedProx's parameter $\mu$ from \{0.00001, 0.0001, 0.001, 0.01, 0.1, 1\} and report the best result.
 For FedProx, the best $\mu$ for CIFAR-10, CIFAR-100, and EMNIST are 0.001, 0.0001, and 0.001, respectively.
 To compare with FedGKD, following \cite{yao2021local}, we set the default buffer size as 5.
 For FedGKD, we tune FedGKD's parameter $\gamma$ from \{0.001, 0.01, 0.1, 0.2, 0.5, 1\}.
 The best $\gamma$ for CIFAR-10, CIFAR-100, and EMNIST are 0.2, 0.2, and 0.001, respectively.
 To compare with q-FFL, we tune q-FFL's parameter $q$ from \{0.00001, 0.0001, 0.001, 0.01, 0.1, 1\}.
 The best $q$ for CIFAR-10, CIFAR-100, and EMNIST are 0.0001, 0.0001, and 0.0001, respectively.